 Director of Outreach & Community Engagement, Teaching Artist – Sara Lawrence-Sucato hails from Columbus, OH.
 She graduated with Honors and a degree in Dance Teaching and Choreography from Mercyhurst University (Erie, PA).
 She has had ten seasons being a professional dancer with The Dancing Wheels Company where she is also the company’s Tour Manager and a company class instructor.
 In an outreach capacity, Sara has taught residencies, workshops, and master classes for Dancing Wheels.
 Her most recent teaching opportunities have been with the Adult Summer Dance Workshop 2015; residencies with Laurel School, Old Trail School, and Oliver H. Perry School in the Cleveland area; and master classes at Ohio University (Athens, OH), Edinboro University (Edinboro, PA), and Oglebay Institute (Wheeling, WV).
 Sara has performed works by Nai Ni Chen, Christopher Fleming, Stuart Pimsler, Robert Wesner, as well as renowned choreographers Donald McKayle and Dianne McIntyre.
 Sara teaches at several local dance studios and her most recent choreographic credits include “Revolutions” (2012) for The Dancing Wheels Company, a piece for “Top Ten” (2015) with The Cleveland Dance Exchange as part of CPT’s DanceWorks, and a 2016 Regional Dance America (RDA) piece “Concerto Impressioniste” for City Ballet of Cleveland.

-School Administrator, Teaching Artist – Matthew Bowman began training in dance in 2012 at the Ohio State University.
+Director of the School of Dancing Wheels, Teaching Artist – Matthew Bowman began training in dance in 2012 at The Ohio State University.
 Concurrent with his training at Ohio State, Matthew participated in summer dance training programs at BalletMet Columbus, the American Ballet Theatre in New York City, and a seventeen day study abroad program with OSU Dance in Costa Rica.
-After graduating with a Bachelor of Fine Arts in Dance with Honors in the Arts and Distinction in Research in Dance, Matthew spent the following year in Columbus, Ohio on faculty at the BalletMet Dance Academy teaching modern dance, teaching for various studios and dance workshops around the city, and performing freelance with various dance companies.
+After graduating with a Bachelor of Fine Arts in Dance with Honors in the Arts and Distinction in Research in Dance, Matthew spent the following year in Columbus, Ohio on faculty at the BalletMet Dance Academy teaching modern dance, teaching for dance studios and workshops around the city, and performing freelance with several dance companies.
 Matthew’s professional experiences include choreographing for Columbus Fashion Week’s Finale Runway Show (2014, 2015, 2017), performing with the Columbus Opera Project, dancing with New Vision Dance Company, Hixon Dance, Carpenter Productions, and premiering Song of the Stars (2016) with Seven Dance Company.
 In addition to teaching dance, Matthew is a 200 hr Certified Yoga Teacher through the Yoga Alliance, and enjoys integrating yoga and other somatic practices into his dance teaching and training.
-Matthew is currently in his third season with The Dancing Wheels Company as a company dancer, as well as the social media and archives manager.
+Matthew is currently in his fourth season with The Dancing Wheels Company as a company dancer, as well as the Social Media & Archives Manager.
 Initially drawn to Dancing Wheels because it is a teaching-oriented company, the past three seasons have provided ample growth and experience both as a professional performer and teaching artist in dance through tours and lecture demonstration performances.

 L. Taylor Ashton